Faizanabid36/faizanabid36/README.md

 <p align="center" width="150px">
   I have kickstarted my career as a Software Engineer in the year 2018 📆 <br>
-  I have completed my B.Sc. in the Software Engineering 🎓<br>
+  I have completed my B.Sc. in Software Engineering 🎓<br>
   I am currently working as a Full Stack Developer 💻<br>
   I am learning Game Development 🎮
 </p>